yorkshire-imaging-collaborative/yorkshire-imaging-collaborative.github.io/src/peer-learning.md

 Give a colleague a pat on the back for some good work.

 It might be a case you see come through your <abbr title="Multidisciplinary Team Meeting">MDTM</abbr> or just a case that you happen upon during comparison.
-However you find good work, it is important to let each other know both directly and by entering the case into the regional Pear Learning Meeting.
+However you find good work, it is important to let each other know both directly and by entering the case into the Regional Peer Learning Meeting.

 #### Ways you can give positive feedback
-* Enter the case into the Regional Peer Learning Meeting
+* Enter the case into the [Regional Peer Learning Meeting](#Regional Peer Learning Meeting)
-* Send a digital pat on the back
+* Send a digital pat on the back _(feature to be developed after establishment of regional insource network)_

 ### Peer Learning
-We know that you've got robust regional <abbr title="Radiology Events and Learning Meeting">REAL</abbr>
+We know that you've got robust Trust <abbr title="Radiology Events and Learning Meeting">REAL</abbr>
  Meetings but it's good to share some of that learning far and wide.
-The Regional Peer Learning Meeting is a virtual event showcasing the best learning cases nominated by radiologists and radiographers working in our regional insource network.
+The [Regional Peer Learning Meeting] is a virtual event showcasing the best learning cases nominated by radiologists and radiographers working in our regional insource network.

  #### What makes a good learning case?
  * Examples of a great pickup or a good report